pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 So they all use the same way to create the address which is now my...
 It's my account number with the bank.
 That's it.

-And if I were to get some money now, I can ask someone of you to send me please some money to this particular address.
+And if I were to **get some money now**, I can ask someone of you to send me please some money to this particular address.
 And then I will receive some money from this particular account.
 Even if we have some play...
 Okay.